Shahid199578/90DaysDevopsChallenge/LAB.md

 - Inject Secrets into a Pod and print them from the container logs.

 ---

+## Day 27 - Kubernetes Monitoring (Prometheus + Grafana)

+1. Manually deploy Prometheus and Grafana in your cluster.
+2. Access both UIs via port forwarding.
+3. Configure Prometheus as Grafana data source.
+4. Create at least 3 panels in a custom dashboard.
+5. (Optional) Add a basic alert rule.

+---

+---
 ## Day 29 – Helm Charts and Application Packaging

 - Add Bitnami repo